 Montreal is a huge gaming hub.
-What I mean by this is that Montreal is full of not only great game companies like Ubisoft or Compulsion, but Montreal is also home to some of the greatest gaming opportunities for either developers or those that just love playing video games.
-To name a few would be an understatement, so I’m here to name all of the different aspects of gaming culture here in Montreal!
+What I mean by this is that Montreal is full of not only great game companies like Ubisoft or Compulsion, but Montreal is also home to some of the greatest gaming opportunities for game developers.
+To name a few would be an understatement, so I’m here to name all of the different aspects of gaming culture in Montreal!

 - In the classroom

 If you’re majoring in a division of the Game Studio, chances are your professors are developers themselves at different companies.
 For example, artists here learn VFX from a developer at Behaviour, and two sections of Production ll learn from a producer and a gameplay programmer at Ubisoft!
 Since our professors are in the industry themselves, they have the firsthand experience of working in the industry to apply knowledge into the classroom.
 And if you’re lucky, they’ll invite recruiters to come and play your Production games!
 (Some are coming next week to see mine…help).